remcalu/remcalu/README.md

 # Hey, welcome to my github page! 👋

-My name is **Remus**, and I'm currently a student at the University of Guelph, pursuing a degree in Honours Computer Science.
+My name is **Remus**, and I'm currently a 3rd year student at the University of Guelph, pursuing a degree in Honours Computer Science.
 Lately I've been getting a lot of experience with **Web development** and **C programming**, if you're intrested in looking at my projects I'd recommend checking out my **Scrape Mega** project first, you can visit the website at http://scrapeme.ga/!

 **Contact me at**
 * rcalugar@uoguelph.ca